-19. I was unable to obtain sufficient appropriate audit evidence for water losses, as the municipality did not maintain accurate and complete records of the stock sheets used to determine water losses.
-I could not confirm the amounts by alternative means.
-Consequently, I was unable to determine whether any adjustment was necessary to water losses stated at R26, 18 million as disclosed in note 51 to the financial statements.
+7. I was unable to obtain sufficient appropriate audit evidence that payments for general expenditure were in respect of goods and services that were actually received, as the municipality did not have adequate systems to confirm receipt of goods and services before effecting payments.
+I could not confirm expenditure by alternate means.
+Consequently, I was unable to determine whether any further adjustments were necessary to the general expenditure stated at R172,02 million as per note 36 of the financial statements.